 The aim of this module is to provide the student with a critical understanding of theories, concepts and principles of research methodology and the range of methods used in conducting research in different disciplines; and, to give the student the skills and knowledge necessary to undertake an original in-depth investigation in those fields

 By the end of this module the student should be able to:

 1. Critically review current knowledge in a specified area, and establish its status and limitations

 2. Identify, conceptualise and define a research question(s) and justify its relevance to practice and its significance as a potential contribution to existing knowledge.

 3. Select and justify a research methodology to meet specified research aims and objectives.

-4. Critically analyse and interpret primary/secondary research data (quantitative and qualitative), testing for validity and reliability of the results.
+4. Critically analyse and interpret primary/secondary research data (quantitative and/ or qualitative), testing for validity and reliability of the results.

 1 Introduction to Research